learning-zone/react-basics/README.md

     return <button onClick={() => this.handleClick()}>Click Me</button>
   }
 }

+export default App;
 ```

+**Note**:

-*Note: Using an arrow function in render creates a new function each time the component renders, which may break optimizations based on strict identity comparison.*
+*Using an arrow function in render creates a new function each time the component renders, which may break optimizations based on strict identity comparison.*

 **Best Practice:**